RavensbourneWebMedia/UX-design/sessions/15/README.md

 In that MarkDown document, include the following:

-A map of your personal filter bubbles
+* A map of your personal filter bubbles
-10 ideas for your digital object
+* 10 ideas for your digital object
-Concept one-pager of your chosen idea
+* Concept one-pager of your chosen idea
-Interviews
+* Interviews
-Audience: who is it for, and why should they care?
+* Audience: who is it for, and why should they care?
-Paper prototypes
+* Paper prototypes
-Interactive prototypes of your digital object User-testing report
+* Interactive prototypes of your digital object
+* User-testing report
-Concept video
+* Concept video
-Landing page
+* Landing page
-Summative pitch
+* Summative pitch
-Blog posts
+* Blog posts

 ### For Term 2:

 A second MarkDown document, including the following:

-NMMaps
+* NMMaps
-Competitor analysis
+* Competitor analysis
-Elevator pitch
+* Elevator pitch
-Concept one-pager
+* Concept one-pager
-Experience map
+* Experience map
-Formative presentation
+* Formative presentation
-User personas
+* User personas
-Wireframes
+* Wireframes
-Prototype(s)
+* Prototype(s)
-Concept video
+* Concept video
-User-testing report
+* User-testing report
-Summative presentation
+* Summative presentation
-Importatnt - Your self assessment sheet.
-Blog posts
+* Blog posts

 # Homework